 He later joined the Madras Film Institute.
-After that, he learnt to converse in Tamil and it proved to be a boon for his career.
+After that, he learned to converse in Tamil, and it proved to be a boon for his career.

 His Work and Significant Achievements

 His first film as a protagonist, a failed lover, was Bhuvana Oru Kelvikkuri.
 Bairavi was the first film where he was cast as an all-out hero.
-His first ever commercial success was a Tamil film Billa which was a remake of a Bollywood blockbuster Don.
+His first-ever commercial success was the Tamil film Billa which was a remake of a Bollywood blockbuster Don.

 Rajnikanth’s last film in Kannada and Malayalam was Garjanai.
-He made his mark in Bollywood through Andha Kanoon, starring with the likes of Amitabh Bachchan and Hema Malini.
-His Tamil film Nallavanuku Nallavan won him the Filmfare award for Best Actor.
+He made his mark in Bollywood through Andha Kanoon, starring with Amitabh Bachchan and Hema Malini.
+His Tamil film Nallavanuku Nallavan won him the Filmfare Award for Best Actor.

 His 100th film was an eponymous role of the Hindu saint Sri Raghavendra.
 It was the decade of 90s that established him as a superstar.
 He starred with Amitabh again in the film Hum.

-He did various hit films during this period like Thalapathi, Annamalai, Mannan, Veera and Baasha.
+He did various hit films like Thalapathi, Annamalai, Mannan, Veera and Baasha during this period.
 Muthu became one of his most known Tamil films which went on to be dubbed into Japanese, creating a huge fan base for Rajnikanth in Japan.

-In the early 2000s he hit a slump when a few of his films did not score well and he was charged for spoiling the youth by portraying smoking onscreen.
-In 2005, Rajnikanth featured in Chandramukhi, a Tamil horror comedy film that was the longest running Tamil film as of 2007.
+In the early 2000s, he hit a slump when a few of his films did not score well and he was charged for spoiling the youth by portraying smoking onscreen.
+In 2005, Rajnikanth was featured in Chandramukhi, a Tamil horror comedy film that was the longest-running Tamil film as of 2007.

-His work and popularity as a person has won him many awards including the Padma Bhushan, and a name in the list of the most influential persons in South Asia by Asiaweek and in India by Forbes India.
+His work and popularity as a person have won him many awards, including the Padma Bhushan, and he is on the list of the most influential persons in South Asia by Asiaweek and in India by Forbes India.

 His Personal Life

-Rajnikanth married Latha in the year 1981 and they have two daughters – Soundarya and Aishwarya.
+Rajnikanth married Latha in 1981, and they have two daughters – Soundarya and Aishwarya.
 His wife runs The Ashram, a school, and his younger daughter is a graphic designer, producer and director.

-He is one of the biggest Indian films stars with accolades from all over the world.
+He is one of the biggest Indian film stars, receiving accolades from all over the world.
 The actor has an enormous fan base and holds a strong influence on Dravidian politics.

 He is a part of case studies and bilateral linkages between India and Japan and has been the face of Tamil Cinema ever since his success in the early 90s.
-He is still making history with his persona, and his next film on the floor is Rana.
+He is still making history with his persona; his next film on the floor is Rana.